dromotherm/sandbox/linux/systemd.md

 **If your run a python script as a service, it is good to have a little knowledge on systemd**

-pour du détail sur les processus démarrant en toile de fond : `sudo demsg`
+pour du détail sur les processus démarrant en toile de fond : `sudo dmesg`

 cf https://fr.wikipedia.org/wiki/Dmesg